Whitman massacre: Establishment of the mission

 Samuel Parker and Marcus Whitman journeyed overland in 1835 from the Rocky Mountains into portions of the modern states of Idaho, Oregon, and Washington to locate potential mission locations.
 Parker hired a translator from Pierre-Chrysologue Pambrun, manager of the Hudson's Bay Company (HBC) trading post Fort Nez Percés.
 He wanted help in consulting with the elite of the Liksiyu (Cayuse) and Niimíipu (Nez Perce) in order to identify particular places for missions and Christian proselytizing.

-During specific negotiations over what became the Waiilatpu Mission, six miles from the site of the present-day city of Walla Walla, Washington, Parker told the assembled Cayuse men that:
+During specific negotiations over what became the Whitman Mission, six miles from the site of the present-day city of Walla Walla, Washington, Parker told the assembled Cayuse men that:

 I do not intend to take your lands for nothing.
 After the Doctor [Whitman] is come, [sic] there will come every year a big ship, loaded with goods to be divided among the Indians.
 Those goods will not be sold, but given to you.
 The missionaries will bring you plows and hoes, to teach you how to cultivate the land, and they will not sell, but give them to you."